bcit-ci/CodeIgniter/user_guide_src/source/libraries/loader.rst

 		:param	string	$object_name: Optional object name to assign the library to
 		:returns:	CI_Loader instance (method chaining)
 		:rtype:	CI_Loader
-		:throws:	RuntimeException	If unable to load the requested class
-		:throws:	RuntimeException	If the class name is invalid or non-existent
-		:throws:	RuntimeException	If resource already exists but is not an instance of the requested class
+		:throws:	RuntimeException	In case of failure

 		This method is used to load core classes.